sjmignot/dogsbody/content/posts/ghost-songs.md

 ## Ghost Ship, Blur

 Off of Blur's latest album *The Magic Whip*, Ghost Ship has a beautiful underlying rhythm.
-Nothing seems fixed in the foreground or background of the song: rather, everything seems to weave in and out of the background.
+Nothing seems fixed in the foreground or background of the song: rather, everything seems to weave in and out.

 > I got away for a little while
 > But then it came back much harder

 ## Ghost Song, Jim Morrison

-Releasesd posthumously on The Doors final albume *An American Prayer*, Ghost Song is a brilliant example of Morrison's stunning songwriting:
+Releasesd posthumously on The Doors final album *An American Prayer*, Ghost Song is a brilliant example of Morrison's stunning songwriting:

 > Awake.
 > Shake dreams from your hair